 “Google Shopping is a highly visual experience.
 Your product photos are arguably the most important part of your listing, and they may be how shoppers choose which product to click and buy.
 Google knows this and – in the interest of providing a great shopping experience for consumers – will actually deny Google Shopping campaigns if the images are low-quality.”

-Decker says your best chance of getting photography right first time is to follow Google’s advice:
+Decker says your best chance of getting photography right first time is to hire professional product photography services and follow Google’s advice:

 - Use a white, gray or light background.